Willem Carel van der Merwe was born on 7 September 1963 in Johannesburg. He

 Carel van der Merwe

-Author of English and Afrikaans fiction
+Author of English and Afrikaans fiction and non-fiction

 He completed his Chartered Accountant professional exams in 1988, and